Alchemy Glossary

 The Dry Path & The Wet Path — Paired modes of work emphasizing, respectively, direct fiery action on metallic subjects and gradual solution, fermentation, and circulation in liquids.

-VIII.
+XI.
 Maxims, Mottoes, and Philosophic Sayings

 V.I.T.R.I.O.L — “Visit the interior of the earth and by rectification you will find the hidden stone,” a maxim naming descent, purification, and discovery.